ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     Array.unsafe_set arr i (Random.State.float states.(d) 100. ))
 ```

-We have created `num_domains` different Random States, each to be used by a different Domain.
-This might come across as a hack, but if those hacks help us to achieve better performance, there is no harm in using them, as long as the correctness is intact.
+We have created `num_domains` different Random States, each to be used by a different domain.
+This might come
+across as a hack, but if it helps achieve better performance, there is no harm in using them,
+as long as the correctness is intact.

-We shall run this on multiple cores.
+Let's run this on multiple cores:

 | #Cores | Time(s) |
 |--------|---------|